umyelab/LabGym/README.md

 <p>&nbsp;</p>

-# Installation
+## Installation

-Please refer to the installation instructions at [https://labgym.readthedocs.io/en/latest/installation.html](https://labgym.readthedocs.io/en/latest/installation.html).
+Please refer to the installation instructions at <https://labgym.readthedocs.io/en/latest/installation.html>.

-To launch LabGym, open a Python interpreter as per the instructons above, then issue the following commands:
+To launch LabGym, open a Python interpreter as per the instructions above, then issue the following commands:

 ```pycon
 >>> from LabGym import gui